pallets/jinja/docs/integration.rst

 Pylons
 ------

-With `Pylons`_ 0.9.7 onwards it's incredible easy to integrate Jinja into a Pylons powered application.
+With `Pylons`_ 0.9.7 onward it's incredible easy to integrate Jinja into a Pylons powered application.

 The template engine is configured in `config/environment.py`.
 The configuration